ThingSet/thingset.github.io/docs/spec/v0.6/appl_data_structure.md

 Factory calibration data items are only accessible for the manufacturer after authentication.
 If the user should be able to reset a value (e.g. a min/max counter), the value would be prefixed with `p` for protected.
 It is up to the firmware developer how the value should be protected.
 It may also only be marked differently to a normal input value (`w`) in a user interface.

-Data prefixed with `o` can be thought of as tags for the other data in a statement.
+Data prefixed with `o` can be thought of as tags for the other data in a report.
 Most time-series databases allow filtering of datasets based on tags (also called labels).
-Be aware that the orthogonal data should be limited to a small set of different values to avoid [high-cardinality data](https://en.wikipedia.org/wiki/Cardinality_(SQL_statements)).
+Be aware that the orthogonal data should be limited to a small set of different values to avoid [high-cardinality data](https://en.wikipedia.org/wiki/Cardinality_(SQL_reports)).

 #### Subsets

 Subset items contain an array pointing at existing data items.
-They can be used to configure the content of notifications if data objects of different groups should be combined in a single message.
+They can be used to configure the content of reporting if data objects of different groups should be combined in a single message.

 Three different types of subsets can be defined depending on their prefix.